 These crackers have been designed so you can pull them apart again and again…All you have to do is add new snaps!
-Plus, no glue or tape necessary to attach them, and they are easy to insert.
-Snaps are optional, of course, but available from most craft stores (and frequently come in a set with paper crowns), or online from Amazon/eBay.
+Plus, no glue or tape is necessary to attach them, and they are easy to insert.
+Snaps are optional, of course, but can be easily found in most craft stores (and frequently come in a set with paper crowns), or purchased online at Amazon/eBay.

 Each cracker is personalised with a motif printed on one side of kraft card, and a template on the other.
 Once cut out and assembled, an origami heart was glued onto each bottom piece to prevent the top half from slipping down too far.
 However, a snap will also keep it in place.

 Best thing about homemade crackers is that you can fill it with your choice of treats, and not have to feel guilty about throwing away those plastic knick-knacks that are always in shop-bought ones.

 Be careful not to overfill your crackers, and don’t forget to include the most important element – the cheesy jokes.
 It’s not Christmas without them! 🎄🤣

 ASSEMBLY TIP: If you find it a bit fiddly to put the two parts of your cracker together, here are a few pointers…Start with the bit where the heart is.
 First, slot the corresponding (so that incisions for snap line up) segment of the cracker’s top half under the heart (where you should have left a gap when gluing it on!), and then gently squeeze the rest of the bottom half into the top.
 Don’t worry about damaging/squashing it as the cracker will pop back right into shape once it’s assembled. 😉